Configure the authentication settings

 Leave this field blank to use the Web Help Desk default logout page.

-7. Select the checkbox to prevent tech sessions from timing out when the tech has a web browser window opened with the Web Help Desk tech interface.
+Select the Disable Tech Session Timeouts for Open Windows option to prevent tech sessions from timing out when the tech has a web browser window opened with the Web Help Desk tech interface.

-8. Select the checkbox to indicate whether external links to Web Help Desk (such as those included in emails that link to attachments and FAQs) require the user to authenticate.
+Select the Require Authentication on External Hyperlinks option to indicate whether external links to Web Help Desk (such as those included in emails that link to attachments and FAQs) require the user to authenticate.
 The user must have a valid password.

-If the checkbox is not selected, an unauthorized user could access sensitive information by simply obtaining the URL.
+If the option is not selected, an unauthorized user could access sensitive information by simply obtaining the URL.

 If automatic login is enabled and the user is authenticated, cookies provide the authentication credentials.
 As a result, the user is not required to log in.

-9. Complete this section to allow third-party applications to perform actions through the REST API on behalf of users, without providing their passwords.
+Complete the Application API Keys section to allow third-party applications to perform actions through the REST API on behalf of users, without providing their passwords.

 Click Next to display the following form.